natdarke/base-config/README.md

     front-end:
         image: natdarke/robot-service-front-end:feature-[feature-name]
     ```
-12. Commit the change
+11. Commit the change
-12. Push Root to GitHub
+12. Push `feature/[feature-name]` of Root to GitHub
 13. Instruct tester to test the feature using `docker-compose.test.yml` on branch `feature/[feature-name]`
+14. If a dependency package was changed, and you are happy that it has had enough testing, re-publish it with the tag `latest`.
+This will cause the new version to become the default installation.
+Other developers can update to the new version using `npm install`

 ### Working On Multiple Services